Please Tell Us What You Think

 Have you ever dialled 999 to use our services?
-If so, please tell us what you think by taking part in our anonymous Service User Experience Survey.
-By telling us what you think you can help us to further improve and develop our services.
-Alternatively, please get in touch with the Patient Relations Helpdesk (below) if you would like to receive this survey in another format.
+If so, please tell us what you think by filling in our Service User Experience Survey

 Wakefield 41 Business Park

 If you are not satisfied

 We will do everything possible to make sure that your complaint or concern is addressed in full, to your complete satisfaction.
 This may involve a meeting or further investigation and another written response.
 If, after our best efforts, you are still not completely satisfied with our response, you may contact the Parliamentary and Health Service Ombudsman to request a review of your case.

 Telephone: 0345 015 4033

 Independent Advocacy Services are available to provide support for people making, or thinking of making, a complaint about their NHS care or treatment.
 Arrangements are different for each local authority area.
 Below is a list of the organisations who provide these services in the area in which you live.

 - Bradford - BAMHAG & Choice Advocacy Partnership - 01274 770118